algorithmiaio/dev-center/_pages/teams.md

   - CPU costs $0.0001/sec of usage.
   - GPU costs $0.0003/sec of usage.
 - **Advanced support** (Requires Pro subscription)
   - For platform/admin issues: 24/7 email support with support level objective (SLO) that defines the response time by severity level.
-(Table below)
   - For user and data science/model related questions: 5/12 email support with no SLO.

 NOTE: If you need your own cluster setup or need to accommodate a multi-team scenario with IT, operations, and/or cluster administration, please reach out to learn more about our enterprise offerings. info@algorithmia.com